CodeYourFuture/immersive-go-course/raft-otel/README.md

 It turns out that in terms of computer science, distributed locking is theoretically equivalent to reliably electing a single leader (like in database replication, for example).
 It is also logically the same as determining the exact order that a sequence of events on different machines in a distributed system occur.
 All of these are useful.
 All of these are versions of the same problem: distributed consensus.
 Distributed consensus in computer science means reaching agreement on state among multiple processes on different machines in the presence of unreliable components (such as networks).

+Distributed consensus gives us the strongest possible guarantees of data consistency.
+If we run a distributed consensus protocol on a cluster of machines, as  long as a majority of those machines remain available then:
+* we can never lose data that has been written
+* we will never see 'stale' data that has been modified by another process

+Contrast this with a system such as memcached: if a node becomes unavailable we can lose data that has been written.
+If multiple cache nodes store the same value, the values can become out of sync if a node becomes temporarily unavailable and misses an update.
+Replicated databases can also lose data or become inconsistent.
+This is not possible with a distributed consensus system.
+The downside of these strong guarantees is that they require more network round-trips and therefore have higher latency and lower throughput.
+Because of this, they are normally used only for critical data.

-Distributed consensus is a key component of widely-used software infrastructure such as Zookeeper (used by Kafka), etcd (used by Kubernetes), and the Consul service catalog.
+Distributed consensus is a key component of widely-used software infrastructure such as Zookeeper (used by Kafka), etcd (used by Kubernetes), Vitess (which can use Consul, etcd or Zookeeper) and the Consul service catalog.

+Typically, these services use distributed consensus to store key information such as:
+ * which database instances are the leader for a given shard (Vitess)
+ * which brokers are members of a Kafka cluster, and which brokers are leaders of each partition (Kafka)
+ * cluster state and configuration (Kubernetes)

+What these usecases have in common is that if there is inconsistency in how the system views this kind of state, it has far-reaching consequences.
+For example, if two database instances both act as leaders for a shard in Vitess, we would have a 'split-brain' situation, where both instances might commit different sets of transactions.
+These kinds of situations are very difficult to resolve without data loss.

 RAFT is a specific protocol that implements distributed consensus.
 It has been designed specifically to be easier to understand than earlier protocols (such as Paxos).
 However, it remains quite a complex protocol.
 The [RAFT website](https://raft.github.io) provides